-- All students must be at least seventeen (17) years of age on or before the first day of class.
+- All students at the Eastern School Of Fretted Instrument Repair must be at least seventeen (17) years of age on or before the first day of class.

 - Students must possess a high school diploma or a General Education Development (G.E.D.) diploma.

-- The minimum educational requirement for enrollment is the Ability to Benefit which is defined as:
+- The minimum educational requirement for enrollment at the Eastern School Of Fretted Instrument Repair is the Ability to Benefit which is defined as: